ScilifelabDataCentre/RDM-guidelines/content/data-life-cycle/share.md

 **Answered no on all questions above?**

-General data repositories accept datasets regardless of discipline or institution.
+General-purpose data repositories accept datasets regardless of discipline or institution.
 These repositories support a wide variety of file types and are particularly useful where a discipline-specific repository does not exist.

 ## Recommended discipline-specific repositories